 Samples will be analyzed by an ELAP certified laboratory for VOCs using EPA Method TO-15.
 The target compound list will consist of 1,1-DCA, 1,1-DCE, and TCA consistent with the NYSDOH air sampling guidance and with the compounds detected in groundwater at downgradient well MW-204.

-Two (2) sample depths will be performed at each location from the nested probes described in Section 2.2.1 above.
-This is intended to provide indication of the amount of sample attenuation with depth.
-Deep samples will be obtained from just above the groundwater table (approximately 6 to 9 ft. bgs.), and shallow samples will be obtained from approximately 3 ft. bgs.
+Samples will be collected at two sample depths at each location as described in Section 2.2.1 above, subject to subsurface conditions at the time of sampling.
+Each of the newly installed vapor points will be sampled as will existing vapor point couplets at SV-3, SV-6, SV-5 and SV-8 in order to provide a concurrent sample set from these previously sampled locations and further data on the performance of the bentonite collars.

-The samples will be collected at least 24 hours after installation of the probes.
+The samples will be collected at least 24 hours after installation of the probes (due to the holiday schedule and drill rig availability, it is anticipated the sample points will be installed between 22 and 24 December, and samples will be collected approximately one week later).
 The soil vapor probes will be briefly evacuated to purge any stagnant vapors within the probe (the purge volume will approximate one borehole volume).
 In addition, as requested by the NYSDOH, during the purging process a tracer compound (specifically helium) will be released around the probe at the ground surface, and vapor samples will be collected from the installed probe and analyzed for helium to assess potential short-circuiting and ensure that the surface seal is intact.